St Chad’s Church

 The church on Hollyfield Road was initially a ‘daughter’ church of Holy Trinity, and as such the ‘parent’ parish oversaw its ministry to the people of the newly-developing area in that part of Sutton Coldfield and the provision of first a ‘tin tabernacle’ simple structure for use as a church.

-In 1927 the more beautiful permanent building was constructed, designed by Charles Bateman, the Birmingham architect who had overseen major work at Holy Trinity in 1929 including the famous painted ceilings.
+In 1927 the more beautiful permanent building was constructed, designed by Charles Bateman, the Birmingham architect who oversaw major work at Holy Trinity in 1914 and 1929 including the famous painted ceilings.

 St Chad’s became a parish in its own right in 1959.